 Authors will be sent a proof of their article by e-mail in the form of a pdf file.
-A corrected proof should be returned to the Technical Editor within the indicated deadline.
+A corrected proof should be returned to the Technical Editor within the indicated timeframe.

 Corrections of errors other than those due to the printers or editors will be charged.
-Standard correction marks should be used.